JGAVEN/Lego-GPT/README.md

 pnpm --dir frontend run dev    # http://localhost:5173
 # The PWA caches generated models in IndexedDB and preview images via a
 # service worker so previously viewed results remain available offline.
+# Requests made while offline are queued and processed once
+# connectivity returns.
+Manage cached results and the queue via the
+# Settings page in the PWA.
 # Lint UI code (skips if dependencies are missing)
 pnpm --dir frontend run lint
 # Lint backend code